DR Congo national football team: Early history

 The Congolese Association Football Federation was founded in 1919 when the country was not yet independent.
 The team played their first game in 1948 as Belgian Congo against Northern Rhodesia, now Zambia.
 The team recorded a 3–2 victory at home.
 DR Congo has been FIFA affiliated since 1962 and has been a member of CAF since 1963.
 The team's first official match was on 11 April 1963, against Mauritania in the L'Amitié Tournament played in Dakar, Senegal.
 DR Congo won the match 6–0.
 The national team appeared in the Africa Cup of Nations for the first time in 1965.

-Glory period
+First World Cup appearance

 The Democratic Republic of the Congo had its first international success at the 1968 African Cup of Nations held in Ethiopia, beating Ghana 1–0 in the final.
 The team's biggest ever win came on 22 November 1969 when they recorded a 10–1 home victory against Zambia.
 Although a handful of Congolese players were playing in Europe (particularly Belgium) during these years, foreign-based players were seldom recalled for international duty; a rare exception was Julien Kialunda who represented Zaire (as the country was by then known) at the 1972 African Cup of Nations while playing for Anderlecht.